joelgibson/go-airplay/README.md

 (there may be < 16 bytes sometimes?) sequence (iTunes appears to omit the padding on the end, while iOS does not).
 An Apple-Response header has to be sent back along with the OPTIONS response.
-To create the Apple-Response, see [2], steps outlined below:
+To create the Apple-Response, see [shairport], steps outlined below:

 * Allocate a buffer.
 * Write in the decoded Apple-Challenge bytes.
 * Write in the 16-byte IPv6 or 4-byte IPv4 address (network byte order).
 * Write in the 6-byte Hardware address of the network interface (See note).
-   * Either trim or pad with 0's to 32 bytes long.
+* If the buffer has <32 bytes written, pad with 0's up to 32 bytes.
-   * Encrypt the 32 bytes using the RSA private key extracted in [2].
+* Encrypt the buffer using the RSA private key extracted in [shairport].
 * Base64 encode the ciphertext, trim trailing '=' signs, and send back.

 Note: iTunes seems to think your hardware address is what you say it is when you publish the `_raop._tcp` name.

+## TODO

+* Structure program well, so that clients can connect, reconnect, disconnect without resources going wonky.
+* Move service registration from `reg.c` into main program.
+* Add some command line flags for different modes of "sniffing around" (print out headers, indicate stream being recieved without actually doing anything).
+* Handle more audio codecs, investigate whether codecs can be forced, and on what media.
+  The other audio parameters (channels, sample rate, sample size) can happen later.
+If we turn off encryption, will anything play to us?
+* Figure out those mystery RAOP TXT records.
+* Implement AirPlay stuff (how do we display video/photos?)
+* Try to get mirroring working (this would be a total win, probably won't happen).

 ## Fairplay (blocked)